New Spring 2023 Middle Grade

 K. O’Neill brings to life a beautifully illustrated fantasy with lush, gorgeous art and intricate world-building.
 A story about coming of age and community, The Moth Keeper is filled with magic, hope, and friendship.

-“Expressing quiet resilience, this story lifts up nature’s symbiotic relationships and the power of community.” –Kirkus, starred review
+“Expressing quiet resilience, this story lifts up nature’s symbiotic relationships and the power of community.” –Kirkus Reviews, starred review

 The Notorious Scarlett and Browne By Jonathan Stroud